Stochastic dynamics of quasiparticles in the hard rod gas

 We assume the hard rod gas starts in a homogeneous state with mass density $\varrho_0$ and velocities chosen from a symmetric distribution $\mc{h}(v)=\mc{h}(-v)$.
-For this case, it is easy to prove that the initial correlation is \cite{kundu2025macroscopic,kundu2020dynamical}
+For this case, it is easy to prove that the initial correlation for the phase space density of point particles is \cite{kundu2025macroscopic,kethepalli2025ballistic,kundu2020dynamical}

 As the particles move, this correlation also evolves.
 Since we are interested in the correlation at the Euler space-time scale (space is proportional to time), it should just be the one obtained by propagating the initial random PSD profile $f(x,v,0)$ ballistically by the Euler equations {\it i.e.} $f(x,v,t) =f(x-vt,v,0)$.
 By doing so, we discard the fluctuations over a small space-time scale, possibly arising due to coarse-graining.
 Hence, we write